Bosom Friends Bradford

 Income

-Our largest source of income during the year was as usual, the fashion show.
+Our largest source of income during the year was as usual, the fashion show, accounting for just under half our income.
 This was another outstanding success and a testament to the hard work of the Trustees, helpers and models who took part.
 The amount received from online raffles/sales, donations in memory of and collection boxes showed how relatively modest amounts all add up.
 The £1 subscription collected at the social meetings funds the tea/coffee/biscuits at social meetings.

-The charity has financial reserves which mean that we are in a sound position to continue to fulfil our aims despite variations in income.
-We take a cautious view with regard to these reserves but have in the last year received interest for the current and deposit accounts.
+The charity has financial reserves which mean that we are in a sound position to continue to fulfil our aims despite variations in income, although year on year this remains fairly consistent.
+We take a cautious view with regard to our reserves and have in the last year received interest for the current and deposit accounts.

 Expenditure